-If you’re staying with us in the Perranporth area you’re likely to spend a lot of time surfing at Droskyn at the southern end of Perranporth Beach.
+If you’re staying with us in and around Perranporth you’re likely to spend a lot of time surfing at Droskyn at the southern end of Perranporth Beach.
 Or if you’re feeling adventurous, take the long stroll down to the other end of the beach for fun barrels and uncrowded surf at Penhale.

 Neighbouring Holywell Bay is also a great spot for improving surfers.
 It rarely gets too busy at this dune-backed beauty spot.
 Next along the coast is Crantock with strong shorebreaks at low tide and long peeling waves into the Gannel Estuary at high tide.